ckopec-dev/Stem-Cheatsheets/Pandas.md

 ## Series

-A Panda Series is analogous to a column in a database table.
+A Pandas Series is analogous to a column in a database table.
 It is a one-dimensional array consisting of a single type.

 ~~~